Moduli of $p$-adic representations of a profinite group: Representability of the space of morphisms

-where our notations are clear from the context, converge to $\rho(\sigma')$ by continuity of $\rho$.
+converge to $\rho(\sigma')$ by continuity of $\rho$.
 They also converge to the element

-by continuity of the group multiplication on $\GLn(A)$.
-Since the topology on $A$ comes from a norm on $A$, making the latter a Banach $k$-algebra we conclude that $A$ is Hausdorff and so it is $\GLn(A)$.
+This last assertion follows by continuity of the group multiplication on $\GLn(A)$.
+Since the topology on $A$ comes from a norm on $A$, making the latter a Banach $k$-algebra, we conclude that $A$ is Hausdorff and so it is $\GLn(A)$.
 This implies that converging sequences in $\GLn(A)$ admit a unique limit.
 We conclude therefore that,